martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### Is it possible to defend APIs against model extraction?

 We investigated two strategies to defend APIs against model extraction --- 1) membership classification 2) API watermarking.
 While **both defenses were effective to some degree, they work only in limited settings** --- sophisticated adversaries might anticipate these defenses and develop simple modifications to their attacks to circumvent these defenses.
-Defense against model extraction is a tricky open problem, since an ideal defense should not only preserve API utility but also be undetectable to an attacker.
+Defense against model extraction is a [tricky open problem](https://arxiv.org/pdf/1909.01838.pdf#section.8), since an ideal defense should not only preserve API utility but also be undetectable to an attacker.

 ### Conclusions & Future Work

 In this work we studied model extraction attacks in natural language processing.
-The attacks we discussed were quite simple and should be treated as lower bounds to more sophisticated attacks leveraging active learning.
-We hope that this work highlights the dangers of model extraction and fuels research in the development of defense mechanisms which slow down or prevent model extraction.
+The attacks we discussed were quite simple and should be treated as lower bounds to more [sophisticated attacks](https://arxiv.org/abs/1811.02054) leveraging active learning.
+We hope that this work highlights the need for more research in the development of defense mechanisms which make model extraction impractical.

 Besides work on attack-defense mechanisms, we see two other avenues for research building on this body of work.